 About Prostate Cancer Canada:

 Founded in 1994, Prostate Cancer Canada (PCC) funds research projects looking to improve diagnostic tests and develop improved treatments for prostate cancer.
 PCC also provides support services to improve the lives of patients and survivors of the disease.
-Prostate cancer is the most common cancer in men, accounting for approximately 24% of all new cancer cases in men.
-One in every eight Canadian men will have the disease at some point in their life.
+Prostate cancer is the most common cancer in Canadian men, accounting for approximately 21% of all new cancer cases in men.
+One in seven Canadian men will have the disease at some point in their life.
 PCC’s mission is to eliminate prostate cancer.

 Prostate Cancer Canada reported spending $9.7m on research in 2017, down from $18.6m in F2016.
 Research makes up 83% of PCC’s program costs and grants.
 PCC provides grants to fund projects that look into one of six major categories of prostate cancer research: biology of the disease; causes of the disease; prevention of the disease; early detection, diagnosis, and prognosis of the disease; treatment for patients; and control and survivorship.
 PCC provided 47 new grants to propel prostate cancer research in 2017, bringing the total number of PCC-funded researchers to 125.

 Prostate Cancer Canada has an established partnership with the Movember Foundation.
 PCC receives funds raised by Movember and determines research groups and projects deserving of grants and awards.
-In 2015, Movember provided PCC with $10.7m for granting purposes, in F2014 $14.5m, and in F2013 $32.9m.
+In 2017, Movember provided PCC with $6.2m for granting purposes toward 87 new and continuing research projects.